Of all the dysfunctional systems in organizations, the top one on my list is the annual review!

 - Transparency brings accountability and support.

-This provides data to then support the annual report to the HR process.
+This provides data to then support the annual report for the HR process.

 We don’t often consider evaluating processes, as well as results.
 How we do things is the top place for your leadership skills to benefit the organization.